 (Of course, an inground pool with a saltwater chlorine generator also carries the same benefits as a traditional chlorinated pool, including a low-impact, therapeutic workout!)

 With a salt chlorine generator, you’ll never have to handle concentrated chlorine yourself, which eliminates the health risks that pool chemicals can carry.

 #2: Fewer chemicals

 As mentioned above, the chlorine content of a saltwater pool is far lower than a traditional backyard pool.
 Less chlorine means that strong pool odor won’t be an issue.
-It means no more bleached swimsuits and no more kids’ hair turning green after a few weeks’ heavy pool use.
+It means no more bleached swimsuits and no more kids’ hair turning green after a few weeks’ of heavy pool use in chlorinated water.

-And because you won’t have to add concentrated chlorine, this salt pool system is better for the environment.
+And because you won’t have to add concentrated chlorine, this saltwater pool system is better for the environment.

 #3: Simpler maintenance

 Of course, despite those low-maintenance benefits of installing a saltwater system, these pools definitely aren’t one-hundred percent maintenance free!
-You will still need to monitor the pool’s salt and chlorine levels and keep the pool clean.
+You will still need to monitor the pool’s salt and chlorine levels and keep it clean with regular pool sanitization.

 If you’re in Hudson Valley, call 845-463-0592.
 Westchester, call 914-271-7996.
 Cold Spring, call 845-463-0592, and in Connecticut, call 203-212-4800.
 Or fill out our contact form, and we’ll get in touch with you to schedule a complimentary pool consultation.